The best equity compensation plans for workers, contractors, and advisors.

 Googlers (Google employees) like calling Google RSUs awarded to them as GSUs.
 GSUs are Google RSUs granted as an incentive for building company value.

-GSUs consist of certificates that entitle recipients to a share of the common stock of Alphabet Inc. once they vest.
+GSUs consist of certificates that entitle recipients to a share of the common purchase company stock of Alphabet Inc. once they vest.
 One Google RSU equals a single share of Google’s stock.

 Google RSUs or GSUs vest according to the vesting schedule that’s set forth in “GSU Details” in the RSU agreement.
 In general, GSUs offered to employees start vesting one year after they’re granted.
 They usually vest once each year for a total of 4 years (employees receive a quarter of the grant each year until all RSUs have fully vested).